A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-In the last experiment under the non-spiky case, we examine how different methods behave when increasing the rank of the underlying matrix.
-We fix the size of $\M \Theta^*$ at $m=n=1000$ and generate matrices of rank $r^* \in \{3,5,8,10\}$.
-The average spikiness ratios of the generated underlying matrices at the respective rank scenarios are $\{ 4.56, 4.85, 5.00, 5.06\}$.
-We consider the probit model with a noise level $\sigma = 0.18$ and set the fraction of observed entries $\rho = 0.8$ for each rank scenario.
-For \texttt{MMGN} and \texttt{TraceNorm}, we estimate their rank $r$ from $\{3, 4, \cdots, 10\}$.
+In the last simulation under the non-spiky case, we examined how the performance of each method scaled with the rank of the underlying matrix.
+We fixed the size of $\M \Theta^*$ at $m=n=1000$ and generated matrices of rank $r^* \in \{3,5,8,10\}$.
+The average spikiness ratios of the generated underlying matrices for the corresponding values of $r^*$ were $\{ 4.54, 4.81, 5.03, 4.97\}$.
+We considered the probit model with a noise level $\sigma = 0.18$ and set the observation fraction $\rho = 0.8$.
+For all methods except for \texttt{MaxNorm}, we estimated the rank $r$ from $\{1, 2, \cdots, 12\}$.

 \Fig{nonspiky-probit-rSeq} displays the performance of different methods under varying rank $r^*$.
-As expected, as $r^*$ increases, the estimation accuracy of each method degrades since the number of parameters to be estimated increases.
-The estimation accuracies of \texttt{MMGN} and \texttt{MaxNorm} are comparable and better than that of \texttt{TraceNorm}. \texttt{MMGN} enjoys the fastest computational speed among the three.
-Recall that the run time of \texttt{MMGN} includes the time taken to fit multiple models at different ranks to estimate one from the set $\{3, 4, \cdots, 10\}$, whereas the run time of \texttt{MaxNorm} corresponds to computing its estimate at the single oracle rank $r=r^*$.
-Therefore, the computational advantage of \texttt{MMGN} over \texttt{MaxNorm} is vastly understated in \Fig{nonspiky-probit-rSeq}.
-The log-log plots in the right panel of \Fig{nonspiky-dim-rank-loglog} show that relative errors of these three methods scale approximately as $\mathcal{O}\left(r^*\right)$.
+As expected, as $r^*$ increased, the estimation error of each method increased since the number of parameters to be estimated increased.
+All methods behaved comparably in estimation accuracy, with the Hellinger distance of \texttt{TraceNorm} slightly worse than the other methods across different ranks. \texttt{MMGN} enjoyed the fastest runtime among all the compared methods.
+Recall that we provided the true rank $r^*$ for \texttt{MaxNorm}, thus its runtime would be even longer if the rank were selected by validation.